NetworkedPlanet/website/_posts/2016-02-18-linked-data-101-making-data-linkable-tutorial.md

 ##### **Location / SuppliedPostcode / NearestPostcode / Facilities / Grades / Comments** #####

-The rest of the columns I leave the predicates as they are (whilst tweaking into camel case).
-In the cases of <code>Location</code>, <code>Features</code>, and <code>Comments</code> often contain text content in English e.g. "between the railway tracks north of Thayers Farm Road" I'm going to set the data type to text and specify in the outputted data that these values are using UK English by using the typeahead language selector.
+The rest of the columns I leave the predicates as they are (whilst tweaking into camel case). <code>Location</code>, <code>Features</code>, and <code>Comments</code> often contain text content in English e.g. "between the railway tracks north of Thayers Farm Road" so I'm going to set the data type to text and select UK English by using the typeahead language selector.

 To summarise, we now have a set of predicates that looks like this: